unibuc-cs/software-engineering-product-5togo/README.md

 ### Security Risks
 - One of the key security risks identified is API key exposure, which could allow unauthorized access to the weather API and lead to data breaches or misuse.

+- Another risk is that of a SQL injection, a critical security risk where attackers can manipulate database queries by injecting malicious SQL code, potentially leading to unauthorized data access or manipulation.

 - Another risk is potential data leakage, where sensitive user preferences could be exposed due to improper handling or storage of user data.

-- Brute-force login attempts represent a significant risk, as attackers may attempt to gain unauthorized access by systematically guessing login credentials.

 ### Security Measures
 - To mitigate the risk of API key exposure, all API keys are securely stored in environment variables, ensuring they are never exposed in frontend code or accessible to unauthorized parties.

-- All sensitive data, including user information, are encrypted both at rest and in transit, ensuring that data cannot be easily intercepted or accessed by unauthorized individuals.
+- All sensitive data, including user information, are encrypted, ensuring that data cannot be easily intercepted or accessed by unauthorized individuals.

-- Rate limiting is implemented for authentication attempts to prevent brute-force attacks, restricting the number of login attempts a user can make within a given time frame.

-- Regular security audits are conducted to identify potential vulnerabilities in the system, and any issues discovered will be addressed promptly to maintain a high level of security.
+- We used Entity Framework, an Object-Relational Mapping (ORM) framework for .NET that simplifies database interactions by allowing developers to work with data as objects, rather than writing raw SQL queries.
+It enhances security by preventing SQL injection through parameterized queries, automatically sanitizing user inputs.
+The framework also ensures data validation before it is persisted, preventing invalid or malicious data from being stored

+## CI/CD
+We utilized GitHub for version control, enabling seamless collaboration and code management.
+All source code is stored in a centralized GitHub repository, allowing us to push changes, create branches, and submit pull requests for review.
+Once a pull request is approved, the code is merged into the main branch, which triggers deployment to the appropriate environment.